ramzymulla/BYOD/README.md

 # Recurrent Keypoint SLDS (rSLDS) for `jax_moseq`

 This repository contains a modified version of the Keypoint SLDS model from the `jax_moseq` package.
-The standard Switching Linear Dynamical System (SLDS) has been extended into a **Recurrent Switching Linear Dynamical System (rSLDS)**, based on the framework introduced by *Linderman et al., 2016*.
+The standard Switching Linear Dynamical System (SLDS) has been extended into a **Recurrent Switching Linear Dynamical System (rSLDS)**, based on the framework introduced by [Linderman et al., 2016](https://arxiv.org/abs/1610.08466).

 ## Installation